Ionisers Explained | Why We Don’t Use Them (and Why Some Brands Do)

 If you’re shopping around and want genuinely cleaner air, focus on:

 You don’t need fancy-sounding tech to get clean air.
-You just need:
+You just need a purifier with the following:

 A decent fan + a good HEPA filter + enough airflow for your space.